maz-kar/CrypticGecko/README.md

 Add UITests for all the Views

 On 10.09:
-- Do the whole reloading logic.
-- Do the sorting
+- Do the custom NavigationLink